 A strict code on the clothing of court officials required them to wear dyed and decorated silk.
 Cheaper and rougher hemp or cotton was the clothing of the mass of the people.
 Satin is often made from silk and has a glossy top surface and a matt back produced by a different weaving pattern.
 [Satin is named after Zayton, an ancient name for Quanzhou in Fujian province].
 Zhejiang province has a long tradition as a center of silk production dating back at least 1,500 years.
 Hangzhou and Suzhou were the main centers; Suzhou has silk and embroidery museums.

 By the Tang dynasty porcelain began to overtake silk as the most prized Chinese export.
 The secret of silk manufacture was closely guarded, but by 200BCE the technology had found its way to Japan and Korea.
 It took a lot longer to reach the Byzantine Empire ➚ (600CE) where a silk industry at Damascus ➚ had been weaving silken cloth for centuries.
 An unlikely story relates how silkworm eggs were smuggled out of China in a hollow stick ➚ by Nestorian monks inside a hollowed stick around 550CE.
 By the 13th century silk production was started in Italy after crusaders brought back silk producers after the fall of the Byzantine Empire.
 In 1608 King James I ➚ of England issued an edict to start up a silk industry in Britain and its colonies.
-Unfortunately the Black Mulberry ➚ (Morus nigra) tree was planted while silkworms feed only on White Mulberry ➚ (Morus alba), but in any case it is not likely that the silkworms would have coped with the cold climate.
-A number of mulberry trees planted because of this Royal proclamation are still alive including one at Christ's College Cambridge ➚.
+Unfortunately the Black Mulberry ➚ (Morus nigra) tree was planted while silkworms feed on White Mulberry ➚ (Morus alba), but in any case it is not likely that the silkworms would have coped with the cold climate.
+A number of mulberry trees planted at the time of the Royal proclamation are still alive including one at Christ's College Cambridge ➚.

 Copyright © Chinasage 2012 to 2019